"Short stories and travel reports from my life adventures around the globe".

 From there I began to slowly but surely document the key periods of my life, each collection attached to a different country, such has been my lifestyle.
 Although today Leighton Travels has been largely hijacked by my daily travel reports from around the world, I haven’t forgotten about my short stories and remain dedicated to adding a new compilation every year.

 After all, these are the narratives that have made me who I am.
-For better or worse I’ve never been afraid of putting it all out there and, over the course of the six collections published to date, that’s exactly what I’ve tried to do.
+For better or worse I’ve never been afraid of putting it all out there.
+And, over the course of the six collections published to date, that’s exactly what I’ve tried to do.
 These stories are about the amazing things I’ve seen and done.
-They celebrate the dizzying highs and successes I’ve enjoyed both personally and professionally, but also reflect on the crushing lows of regretful actions, broken hearts and lost friends.
-As such, I dedicate these stories to the wonderful places I’ve been lucky enough to visit and those special people that have played such crucial roles in my life journey.
+They celebrate the dizzying highs and successes I’ve enjoyed both personally and professionally.
+However, they also reflect on the crushing lows of regretful actions, broken hearts and lost friends.
+As such, I dedicate these stories to the wonderful places I’ve been lucky enough to visit and those special people who’ve played such crucial roles in my life journey.